 Classical Education is one of the Benjamin Franklin Classical Charter Public Schools four pillars.
 We believe that a classical approach ensures that students will receive a well-rounded and rich educational experience.

 The following pillar document outlines the defining principles and background for our approach to Classical Education.

-6. A variety of thoughtful, engaging teaching methods promote a student’s active role in learning.
-These may include collaborative learning, writing process workshops, hands-on projects, plays, interdisciplinary and theme-based units, seminars, differentiated instruction and cooperative education.
+4. A variety of thoughtful, engaging teaching methods promote a student’s active role in learning.